sinefa/csharp-code-challenge-cli/README.md

 * Consistency of coding style.
 * Correct error handling.
 * Appropriate unit tests.
 * Your solution must build and run cleanly by executing `dotnet run` from a clean clone of your repository.
+    * Depending on your project structure it is ok to require a `cd` into a sub directory.
 * Your solution tests must build and run by executing `dotnet test` from a clean clone of your repository.
+    * Depending on your project structure it is ok to require a `cd` into a sub directory but it should not be necessary for the tests.

 ## How to Submit Your Work